-Rather, resilience is something that’s built and strengthened through specific life experiences.
-Let’s examine the science on resilience and delve into how to develop it in our children.
+Rather, it is something that’s built and strengthened through specific life experiences.

 What Is Resilience

-Resilience is the capacity to handle stress and recover from trauma or adversity.
+Resilience is the process of handling stress and recovering from trauma or adversity.

-From early life hardship or abuse to fractured relationships, health problems, or natural disasters – trauma can come in any number of packages.
-Resilience is what lets someone keep functioning and even thrive afterward.
+From early life hardship or abuse to fractured relationships, loss of a loved one, job loss, health problems, or natural disasters – trauma can come in any number of packages.
+A resilient person can keep functioning and even thrive afterward.

 Resilient individuals recover faster and more completely from painful life experiences, and may even emerge relatively unscathed from severe hardship.

-Childhood experts have long been fascinated by the fact that some children who’ve faced trauma can come out mostly unharmed, while others crumble.
-They wanted to kpnow why.
+Childhood psychology experts have long been fascinated by the fact that some children who’ve faced trauma can come out mostly unharmed, while others crumble.
+They wanted to know why.

-At first, researchers often focused on identifying risk factors and vulnerabilities that could contribute to negative outcomes in children1.
-But resilience researchers turned this approach on its head: They started looking into factors that contributed to positive outcomes in at-risk children, instead2.
+At first, researchers often focused on identifying risk factors such as personality traits and vulnerabilities that could contribute to negative outcomes in children1.
+But later researchers turned this approach on its head: They started looking into factors that contributed to positive outcomes in at-risk children, instead2.

 They call these factors “resilience factors” or “protective factors.”
-These are the variables that, when present in a child’s life, correspond to increased resilience.
+These are the variables that, when present in a child’s life, correspond to being more resilient and better health outcomes.
 Not only that, but they also seem to add up: The more protective factors are present, the better the chance a child can adapt positively to difficult circumstances.

 Resilience is essentially the accumulation of protective factors vs. risk factors.
 Think of it like a scale: Stack the protective factors on one side and the risk factors on the other.

-The child develops resilience when the effect of the protective factors outweighs the risk factors.
-This means that children with a history of adversity may require a lot more positives to tip the scale and develop resilience.
+Children become resilient when the effect of the protective factors outweighs the risk factors.
+This means that children with a history of adversity may require a lot more positives to tip the scale and become resilient.

-So what are these resilience factors that can help children adapt and cope with hardship?
+So what are these protective factors that can help children adapt and cope with hardship?

 Researchers have identified numerous factors that they group into three general categories: family, individual, and community.
 They touch on various issues, but there’s a recurrent theme that runs through many of these factors: connection with supportive people.